rasterio/rasterio/README.md

     total = (r + g + b)/3.0
     total = total.astype(rasterio.ubyte)

     # Write the product as a raster band to a new file.
+For keyword arguments,
+    # we use meta attributes of the source file, but change the band count to 1.
     with rasterio.open(
             '/tmp/total.tif', 'w',
-            driver='GTiff',
-            width=src.width, height=src.height, count=1,
-            crs=src.crs, transform=src.transform,
+            dtype=total.dtype,
+            **dict(src.meta, **{'count':1})
-            dtype=total.dtype) as dst:
+            ) as dst:
         dst.write_band(0, total)

+    import subprocess
     info = subprocess.check_output(['gdalinfo', '-stats', '/tmp/total.tif'])
     print(info)